By Julia Griffith FGA DGA EG

 2. (of a thing) not imitation or artificial; genuine. "the earring was presumably real gold"

-By dictionary definition, the word 'real' can only be ascribed to things that natural (i.e. not artificial).
 Artificial means a product that was made by people and not nature.
 This alone should be reason enough to avoid using this term.
 Words and their definitions matter.

 Regardless, some still insist on referring to them as 'real' in an attempt to affirm they are the same material as diamond.
 This is a bad idea...

-If a description is true for two different things, in this case the word ‘real’ being used for both diamonds and laboratory-grown diamonds, then it is not helping separate the products.
+If a description is true for two different things, in this case the word ‘real’ being used for both diamonds and laboratory-grown diamonds, then it is not helping to separate the products.
 The meaning becomes meaningless and can lead to a misunderstanding.

 In every terminology guide and trade guide (including the FTC) – it states that, regarding gemstones, the world ‘real’ is to only be used to describe those that are natural.

 You could elaborate that though you both know diamonds and laboratory-grown diamonds are the same material, the world ‘real’ should only be used to refer to natural diamonds as this is what it insinuates.
+Using the word 'real' to describe laboratory-grown diamonds may cause confusion.

 3: "Laboratory-Grown Diamonds Are Fake Diamonds."